ccUnity3d/Brainztorm-docs/manual/localization/index.rst

 Introduction
 ************
 The Localization module is part of `Brainztorm Core Modules`_.
-It facilitates the internationalization of your game by providing dictionaries for translating your content.
+It facilitates the internationalization of your game by providing dictionaries for translating its content.
 Basically, the dictionaries are JSON files for each language you want to support.
-These JSON files are composed by key-value pairs where key is the attribute to be referenced into your scripts, and the value represents the translation in the corresponding language.
+These JSON files are composed by key-value pairs where *key* is the attribute to be referenced into your scripts, and the *value* represents the translation in the corresponding language.
 A common dictionary looks like:

 .. code-block:: javascript